 - Copied work of any length must be properly cited.

-- Copied material must be posted on Blackboard, not attached to an email.
+- Copied material must be posted on Quercus, not attached to an email.

 - If you wish to distribute excerpts, scans or photocopies of copyrighted material to your learners, please contact your administrator to inquire about printing services which have copyright licenses with Access Copyright or other copyright clearance services.